-For example, in October 2017 the state Master Gardener office released updated statewide bylaws.
-The statewide office maintains a identity standards guide to help Master Gardener volunteers and county coordinators understand the use of the Master Gardener name and the Florida Master Gardener logos, which is updated regularly.
+For example, in October 2017 the state Master Gardener Volunteer office released updated statewide bylaws.
+The statewide office maintains a identity standards guide to help Master Gardener Volunteers and county coordinators understand the use of the Master Gardener name and the Florida Master Gardener logos, which is updated regularly.

 The ultimate end to the educational outreach efforts of the Florida Master Gardener Volunteer Program is to extend the vision of the University of Florida/Institute of Food and Agricultural Sciences, all the while protecting and sustaining natural resources and environmental systems, enhancing the development of human resources, and improving the quality of human life through the development of knowledge in agricultural, human, and natural resources and making that knowledge accessible.